 The audiology clinics in both Hillcrest and La Jolla provide diagnostic hearing evaluations to inpatients and outpatients.
-Each patient, caregiver and/or family member receives individual instruction and counseling related to hearing loss and hearing aids.
+Each patient, caregiver and/or family member receives individual instruction and counseling related to hearing loss and hearing loss treatment.

 The latest in digital programmable hearing aids are available for hearing impaired patients to purchase.

 More about hearing loss at UC San Diego Health

 There are several ways in which hearing is evaluated.
 Tests include: